JivanRoquet/api_test/README.md

   - `POST /product` becomes `POST /products/`
   - `GET /product/3` becomes `GET /products/3`
   - `GET /products` stays the same
-- `PUT` has been replaced by `PATCH` since the spec is to update one or more fields of a product, which is the role dedicated to `PATCH`, whereas `PUT` is used to completely replace one product by another one, deleting the previous one
+- `PUT` has been replaced by `PATCH` since the spec is to update one or more fields of an existing product, without replacing the product completely.
+  This is a role dedicated to `PATCH`, whereas `PUT` is used to completely replace one product by another one, deleting the previous one
 - Successful `POST` must return `201` (object created) and not `200`